MULTICULTURAL EDUCATORS' FORUM

 Since 2010, Fenn has hosted the annual Multicultural Educators' Forum (MEF) to provide our New England independent school colleagues a day-long opportunity to engage in conversation and reflection about fostering school communities that are diverse, inclusive, and just.
 By design, these forums are interactive and offer a variety of avenues for faculty, staff, and administrators to share their thoughts and questions about their work as multicultural educators.

-Please join us on February 20, 2018 for POLITICS AND INDEPENDENT SCHOOLS: TEACHING AND LIVING THROUGH DIFFERENT LENSES.
-The keynote speaker for our forum will be Sonia Nazario.
+POLITICS AND INDEPENDENT SCHOOLS: TEACHING AND LIVING THROUGH DIFFERENT LENSES. keynote speaker for our forum was Sonia Nazario.

 Sonia Nazario has spent more than 20 years reporting and writing about social issues, most recently as a projects reporter for the Los Angeles Times.
 She has won numerous national journalism and book awards tackling some of this country’s most intractable issues: hunger, drug addiction and immigration.
 In 2003, her story of a Honduran boy’s struggle to find his mother in the U.S., entitled “Enrique’s Journey,” won more than a dozen awards, among them the Pulitzer Prize for feature writing, the George Polk Award for International Reporting, the Grand Prize of the Robert F. Kennedy Journalism Award, and the National Assn. of Hispanic Journalists Guillermo Martinez-Marquez Award for Overall Excellence.